-- A. Documents used to determine cotton values for mature cotton that has been damaged by an insurable cause and qualifies for quality adjustment are the: - (1) Bale listing; - (2) DSCQ issued by the USDA Agricultural Marketing Service; and - (3) Annual Price Summary (for ELS cotton only) issued by the National Agricultural Statistics Service. - B. The following information and examples are provided to assist crop insurance personnel in understanding and using the documents for quality adjustment. - (1) INTERNET ACCESS.
-DSCQ are available at on the Internet from the USDA AMS market news reports for cotton at the following address:
+- A. Documents used to determine cotton values for mature cotton that has been damaged by an insurable cause and qualifies for quality adjustment are the: - (1) Bale listing; - (2) DSCQ issued by the USDA Agricultural Marketing Service; - (3) Annual Price Summary (for ELS cotton only) issued by the National Agricultural Statistics Service. - B. The following information and examples are provided to assist crop insurance personnel in understanding and using the documents for quality adjustment.

-http://www.ams.usda.gov/cotton/mncs/index.htm.
+USING THE COTTON CLASSIFICATION SYSTEM FOR QUALITY ADJUSTMENT FOR COTTON INSURED UNDER ELS COTTON CROP PROVISIONS http://search.ams.usda.gov/mnsearch/mnsearch.aspx.